Why You Need a Maintainable Data Science Project

 poetry install

-To add a new PyPI library, run:
+To add a new library to your project, run:

 poetry add <library-name>